Skip to main content

 Graph visualization

 The marketplace module gives you the possibility to visualize, in the form of a Graph, all relationships between data products published in the Marketplace.
-This graph visualization is available in Marketplace > Data Product Graph.
+This graph visualization is available in Marketplace > Visual Discovery.

 Marketplace graph